PlayingNumbers/ball_image_classifier/README.md

 ## Config
 I recommend using google colab for this project as it makes the gpu configuration far easier.
 In google colab make sure that you go to runtime -> change runtime type -> gpu.

 In colab, running the code should create the folder structure that you need.
-Drag and drop the photos located [here](https://drive.google.com/open?id=12cDnAIntmAYZ2lXXyeOa_GWdU926FYLU)into their respective folders.
+Drag and drop the photos located [here](https://drive.google.com/open?id=12cDnAIntmAYZ2lXXyeOa_GWdU926FYLU) into their respective folders.
 Technically you could skip the the folder creation and just drag and drop the data from the google drive into the colab file destination

 ## Data
 I used the following chrome extension to download the data from google images.
 [FatKun Batch Download Image](https://chrome.google.com/webstore/detail/fatkun-batch-download-ima/nnjjahlikiabnchcpehcpkdeckfgnohf?hl=en)